Certificate IV in Screen and Media CUA41225, CRICOS Code: 119280K

 Entry Requirements

-To enter CUA41220 – Certificate IV in Screen and Media, candidates should have a year 11 school certificate, its equivalent or maturity and appropriate life experience.
+.
 It is recommended that candidates have relevant experience to indicate likely success at this level of qualification in a job role involving:

 • The self-directed application of knowledge with substantial depth in some areas